MakeSchool-Tutorials/sa-2018-node-reddit/P01-Setting-Up-I/content.md

 # Express

-[Explain what a web server is] At its most basic, a web server is a piece of software that receives an HTTP request and returns an HTTP response.
-What happens in between can be simple or insanely complicated–it depends on the situation.
-[Example, etc...]
+[Explain what a web server is] At its most basic, a web server is a machine that receives an HTTP request and returns an HTTP response.
+(We'll learn more about HTTP in Part 4.)
+What happens in between receiving the request and sending the response can be dead simple or insanely complicated–it all depends on the situation.
+A very simple web server might only return static HTML files that you write yourself.
+In this case, Node.js is good enough to develop your web server because its built-in tools are sufficient for simply returning files.
+But as we start to add more complex functions, like writing to a database, logging users in and out, writing posts, etc..., we'll need some more powerful tools...

-Express is the most popular web server in the Node ecosystem. [...
-Express is unopinionated...]
+Enter [Express](https://expressjs.com/).
+It is by far the most popular web framework in the Node ecosystem, and it's going to provide us with a lot of the basic functions we need to develop our app.
+For example: setting up dynamically-rendered HTML templates (we're going to make our HTML write itself!); organizing all of the URLs users can visit to see different pages; providing helper methods to set up and connect to databases; create error messages; and so much more...

 ## Express Generator